VTmoorek1/cski/README.md

 you want and show us what you can do!

 We are looking forward to see what you come up with!

+########## Ceros Ski Code Challenge Updated

+The code was refactored into an object oriented design style.
+There is now a GameObject class which is the super class of all other game objects (Skier, Rhino, Obstacle).
+An ObstacleHandler class was also added to manage the multiple obstacles added to the canvas.
+This type of design allows the game module to focus on game behavior and be less concerned with
+Game Object internals.

+New Features:

+-Implemented jumps which will allow you to jump over obstacles and gain a bonus score -Implemented the rhino which will eat the skier if they do not stop or jump after a random amount of time
+-Information dialogs
+-Title bar with high score tracking
+-Added ability to pause and resume with space button -Added a game over condition (crashed or eaten by rhino) with reset -Added a scoring system

+Bug Fixes:

+-Left after crashing into obstacle
+-Rounding of skiers position when going in right down position -Skier can now only go down the mountain

+Other Known Bugs:

+-Not mobile compatible
+-Resizing game window stays in original size